intelxed/xed/datafiles/apx-f/README.md

 # Intel&reg; XED support status
 ## Decoder/Encoder support
-Intel&reg; XED decoder and encoder fully support APX.
+Intel&reg; XED decoder and encoder fully support Intel&reg; APX.
-It includes:
-#### Legacy
-- REX2 prefix and APX extended GPRs (EGPRs)
-#### EVEX
-- APX extended GPRs (EGPRs)
-- All APX-Promoted instructions
-- All APX new instructions

 #### ENC2 module
-- :x: No ENC2 support for APX.
-Users should not use this module for APX encoding

-## APX CPUID support
-Intel&reg; XED defines only the Foundational APX CPUID bit for promoted/new EVEX instructions.
-APX-Promoted instructions require the equivalent Legacy CPUID as well - Those Legacy CPUIDs are not listed by Intel&reg; XED yet (TBD)
+- :x: ENC2 supports Intel&reg; APX architecture with a few limitations; EGPRs are only supported in EVEX and thus REX2 is only emitted when necessary for a couple of legacy instructions.

 # Useful APIs
-Numerous examples and vivid explanations regarding APX features can be found in the xed-ex1 example tool.
+Numerous examples and vivid explanations regarding Intel&reg; APX features can be found in the xed-ex1 example tool.

 Encode request for promoted No-Flags instruction should be built with the `NF` operand: